nus-cs2103-AY2021S1/ip/docs/README.md

 Example of usage:

-* `deadline history essay /by 2020-10-12` adds the deadline task with description `history essay` and due date `2020-10-12` to the user’s list.
+* `deadline history essay /by 2020-10-12` adds the deadline task with description `history essay` and due date `2020-10-12` to the list.

 ### Add Event Task: `event`
 Adds a new event task.